-- admin directory - run\as\superuser
+- admin\directory - run\as\superuser

 The run\as\superuser option turns nonprivileged mode on or off and is all that is necessary to run the default configuration.
-(See "Turning On Nonprivileged Mode" below and "Default Configuration" on page 416.)
+(See "Turning On Nonprivileged Mode" on page 417 and "Default Configuration" on page 418.)

 The admin\directory option lets you set up an alternative configuration.
-(See "Alternative Configuration" on page 417.)
+(See "Alternative Configuration" on page 419.)